amberarchive/C-BikeShare/README.md

 FROM   `amberlearchive.CBikeShare.tripsdata`
 ```

-Each ride has a unique ride_id, by using DISTINCT, I find out there are 5,829,084 rides in a total of 5,829,084 rides on the original dataset.
+Each ride has a unique ride_id, by using DISTINCT, I find out there are 5,829,084 rides in a total of 5,829,084 rides on the original dataset, no duplicate.

 #### Data Validation

 ## Cleaning
 Take 1: